Wellness Education Programs

 Let’s Talk About Sex: This educational and entertaining program takes participants through different game stations to evaluate their personal values and experiences regarding sexual behavior.
 Participants will be able to make educated decisions about sexual activity as they explore contraceptives, sexually transmitted diseases and infections, and correct ways to use barriers such as condoms.

 Safer Sex: This program introduces the idea of safer sex to reinforce that there are physical and emotional risk associated with all intimate acts.
-Participants learn the difference between “unsafe sex,” “safer sex,” and “abstinence” in this frank and interactive program that is designed for upperclass students.
-Methods of protection, options for those practicing abstinence, and sexually transmitted disease and infection information are provided.
+Participants learn the difference between “unsafe sex,” “safer sex,” and “abstinence” in this frank and interactive program.

 Stressed Out!: This program addresses something all college students feel – stress! – and teaches them how to manage it in a healthy way.
-Participants will examine what really stresses them out, learn techniques to manage their stress levels, find healthy ways to de-stress, and tips for time management.
-Stressed Out! leads participants from stressed to de-stressed in a funny, frank, and interactive manner.
+Participants will examine what really stresses them out, learn techniques to manage their stress levels, and find healthy ways to de-stress.

 Weekend Wipeout: Through interactive small group stations, participants learn the realities of alcohol and drinking.
 Participants are challenged to understand the standard size of various drinks, experience the visual impairment of alcohol with the Fatal Vision Goggles, and debunk the myths while better understanding the facts about alcohol in the body.